-Chances are pretty good that in your job search, you will likely be asked to do a phone interview with a hiring manager or recruiter.
-Use these strategies to help you stand out, make the most of the opportunity, and advance to the next step of the interview/selection process.
+Chances are pretty good that in your job search, you will likely be asked to do an initial phone interview with a hiring manager or recruiter.
+Use these phone interview tips and strategies to help you stand out, make the most of the opportunity, and advance to the next step of the interview process.

 - Research the company and your interviewer(s).
 Understand the company’s mission, vision, industry, services/products they provide, and about their reputation in the industry.

 - Review the job description.
 Prepare your resume and speak to career successes and challenges and ensure that it speaks to all requirements of the position.

 - Prepare 3-4 questions to ask during the interview.